carpentries-incubator/machine-learning-librarians-archivists/_episodes/04-managing-data-bias.md

 ### Bias in dataset collection and construction

 The manner in which data is typically sourced for training sets at the outset will have important implications on the model output.
 Because of the many complexities around copyright and licensing, privacy issues and high costs involved in sourcing access to large quality datasets, computer scientists have tended towards using what they can find freely, and indiscriminately, across the internet such as Wikipedia or FlickR.
-This approach can lead to....

-Bias can also crop up in annotations made by humans either consciously or unconsciously.
+This approach can lead to....Bias can also crop up in annotations made by humans either consciously or unconsciously.

->## Challenge
+>## Activity
 >
 > Consider this image and write a list of terms you would use to annotate it.
 Compare your outputs with your nearest neighbour(s).
 Discuss the differences and how this could effect what a model might learn.
 {: .challenge}